Sai271828/iex-parser/docs/index.rst

 IEX Parser Documentation
 ===================================

-The IEX exchange offers two types of historical data: DEEP and TOPS, both provided as PCAP files capturing network activity.
-This package provides a convenient API for extracting data from DEEP files.
+The IEX exchange offers two types of historical data: DEEP and TOPS, both provided as PCAP files capturing network activity (see :doc:`iex_format` for more details).
+This package provides a convenient API for extracting data from DEEP files .
 These files contain various types of messages, such as trade reports, bid submissions, security messages, etc. Currently, our package supports parsing two specific types of messages:

 * **Trade reports** - Detailed records of executed trades.
 * **Price level updates** - Information about changes in the bid and ask price levels.